Wiley v Keokuk (1870)

 In Wiley v Keokuk (1870), the Kansas Supreme Court ruled Native Americans had the right to move freely on and off of their reservations and affirmed Native litigants' right to use habeas corpus to challenge wrongful arrest.

 Background

 Born in February 1824, Moses Keokuk was a member of the Sac and Fox tribe in the northeast area of Kansas.
-After Moses's father, Keokuk, died in 1848, Moses fell into his father’s position as a chief of the Sac and Fox tribe._{ } While Moses Keokuk led his tribe, he prioritized creating and advancing relationships and alliances with Americans and signed multiple removal treaties that moved the Sac and Fox from Kansas into Indian Territory.
+After Moses's father, Keokuk, died in 1848, Moses fell into his father’s position as a chief of the Sac and Fox tribe.
+While Moses Keokuk led his tribe, he prioritized creating and advancing relationships and alliances with Americans and signed multiple removal treaties that moved the Sac and Fox from Kansas into Indian Territory.

 Incident

 In October 1868, the United States Commissioner of Native American Affairs declared that Native Americans would not be allowed to visit Washington, D.C., due to minimal federal funding.
 Later in the fall of 1868, Moses Keokuk, left his reservation and traveled to Washington, D.C., using his own personal funds.
 When Moses was on his way out of Kansas, the designated Indian agent for Sac and Fox tribe, Albert Wiley, reported to the Lawrence Kansas Police Department to arrest Moses because of the declaration made by the Commissioner of Native American Affairs.
 Lawrence Police Department detained Keokuk in November 1868 and assaulted him.